Healthy Homes Assessment Karori

 Draught Stopping Karori

-If a draft can be felt from unreasonable gaps or holes or holes, it needs to be closed.
+If a draft can be perceived as a result of gaps or holes that it needs to be closed.

 What are unreasonable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections